 The IoA staff have coffee (and tea) in the Hoyle building foyer from about 11:00am.
 There is no charge for coffee for Part II Astrophysics students.

 There will be a series of sessions for Part II and Part III students which are designed to build confidence in giving presentations and will also allow socialising between the two year groups.
 The sessions are run by enthusiastic PhD students who will offer friendly advice on preparing and giving scientific talks (lecturers do not attend!).
 There will also be wine and nibbles after the talk.
-Events this term: 15th October, 29th October, 12th November and 26th November, 5pm, Hoyle Committee Room.
+Further details of these events are to be confirmed.

 Undergraduate computing facilities are provided by the University Computing Service and the Colleges.
 Part II Astrophysics students may use the CATAM Public Workstation Facility, details of which are provided in the CATAM handbook.